 In applied science, researchers are often looking for the answers to practical questions, which can lead them to look at one aspect at a time, often focusing on a hypothesis and/or a 1:1 relationship between data points.
 This makes a solution easier to conceptualize quickly but can lead to mistaken conclusions, or at least conclusions that cannot be reproduced.

-ONDRI’s OuRS tool, developed by the Neuroinformatics & Biostatistics team at Baycrest, led by Stephen Strother and Malcolm Binns, came from observations on one of the key factors in neurodegenerative disease, age.
+ONDRI’s OuRS tool, developed by the Neuroinformatics & Biostatistics (NIBS) team at Baycrest, led by Stephen Strother and Malcolm Binns, came from observations on one of the key factors in neurodegenerative disease, age.
 Neurodegeneration, if present, typically progresses with age.
-Early data from ONDRI platforms did not follow this known relationship, which led to extensive interaction with study operators at various labs, changes to data collection processes, and data cleanup.
+A few early data points that the NIBS team curated from ONDRI’s foundational study did not follow this known relationship; this led to extensive interaction with study operators at various labs, changes to data collection processes, and data cleanup, to ensure data quality.
 As importantly, this process led to the development of OuRS.

 The OuRS tool allows researchers to identify potential quality issues upfront, and helps them focus on hard to find outliers in their data.
 The analyses that follow are more meaningful and accurate.
 Then scientists can focus on the remaining data, and use the same sophisticated statistical tools that reveal ‘hidden’ relationships in the data.